SoftUni-Internal/interactive-content/EN/08-Workshop/00-Problem-01.md

 [slide hideTitle]
 # Home Page (40 Pts)

-Successfully logged-in users should be welcomed by the **Home page.**
+Successfully logged-in users should be welcomed when entering the **Home page**.

-They should be able to see all created articles.
+They should be able to see all of the created articles.

 [image assetsSrc="js-application-exam-8.png" /]